Pavlo-UK/Positioning/_pages/positioning.md

 description: "A posture-based philosophy authored by Pavlo — forged under fire, built for legacy."
 ---

+# 🧱 The Positioning Framework
-{% include hero.html title="🧱 The Positioning Framework" subtitle="A Discipline of Posture-Based Living" %}
+*A Discipline of Posture-Based Living*

 ---